Eastman Cottage

-Eastman Cottage is a historic home located at Roslyn in Nassau County, New York.
+The Eastman Cottage is a historic home located in the Incorporated Village of Roslyn in Nassau County, New York, United States.

+Description

 It was built about 1870 and is a 1 1/2-story picturesque cottage in the tradition of Andrew Jackson Downing and Calvert Vaux.
 It is rectangular in plan, with a small gabled kitchen wing and an attached privy or woodshed.
 It features board and batten siding and a hip-roofed front porch supported by four columns with scroll-sawn brackets.
 It is the only survivor of three similar cottages at this location.

-It was listed on the National Register of Historic Places in 1986.
+It was listed on both the National Register of Historic Places and the New York State Register of Historic Places in 1986.